Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: Mixture Model Auto-Encoders

 \subsection{Comparison to Other Frameworks}

-In contrast to other frameworks \cite{xie2016unsupervised, yang2017towards, chazan2019deep, opochinsky2020k}, MixMate has tied weights between the encoding and decoding modules, as a direct consequence of the generative model.
-The attention module does not introduce new parameters.
-Owing to its model-based nature~\cite{tolooshams2020convolutional}, MixMate is often much smaller in size compared to other deep-clustering architectures.
+In contrast to other deep networks \cite{xie2016unsupervised, yang2017towards, chazan2019deep, opochinsky2020k}, MixMate learns and backpropagates through \emph{tied} weights between the encoding and decoding modules, as a direct consequence of the generative model.
+Thus, MixMate is often much smaller in size compared to other deep-clustering architectures.

 Within the literature, Deep Auto-Encoder Mixture Clustering (DAMIC) \cite{chazan2019deep} and $K$-Deep Auto-Encoder ($K$-DAE) \cite{opochinsky2020k} are most similar to MixMate, also using $K$ different auto-encoders.
-The key difference is that their auto-encoders are not derived from a generative model and have black-box designs that sacrifice interpretability for more flexibility.
+The key difference is that their auto-encoders are not derived from a generative model and have black-box designs that sacrifice interpretability for architectural flexibility.